comsystan/comsystanj/description/Description1DSignal.md

   - The number of gliding boxes is (signal length)-(box size)
   - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Ref.: Zenil et al., 2012, Complexity, [DOI 10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)

-### Lyapunov exponent
-- Computes the largest Lyapunov exponent
-- Rosenstein's and Kantz's algorithms are implemented
-- Additionally a direct method without phase space reconstruction is implemented but should be used with care.
-- The maximum delay can be set
-- The regression minimum and maximum can be set
-- The most linear part of the first k values should be taken
-- The embedding dimension can be set (usually not too high)
-- The tau for the pase space reconstruction can be set (a relaible value value is the first minimum of the autocorrelation)
-- The sampling frequency can be set.
-If not known it should be 1
-- For the Rosenstein algorithm only one initial distance (minimum distance) is used.
-- For the Kantz algorithm the number of initial distances can be set.
-The average of the linear regressions is computed.
-This might be better for noisy data series.
-- For the Direct method a maximum eps (initial distance) can be set.
-Averages for every k are computed.
-- Signals should be opened with the CSAJ Signal Opener
-- Optional surrogate data analysis
-- Analysis of Entire signal or Subsequent/Gliding boxes
-- Notes for Subsequent/Gliding box:
-  - the box size should not be larger than 1/3 of the signal length
-  - The number of subsequent boxes is (signal length)/(box size)
-  - The number of gliding boxes is (signal length)-(box size)
-  - Note: The number of subsequent and particularly of gliding boxes can be very high
-- Ref.: Rosenstein et al., 1993, PhysicaD, [10.1016/0167-2789(93)90009-P](https://doi.org/10.1016/0167-2789(93)90009-P), Kantz, 1994, Physics Letters A, [10.1016/0375-9601(94)90991-1](https://doi.org/10.1016/0375-9601(94)90991-1)

 ### Allometric scaling
 - Computes a double log plot of aggregated variances and means